 We invest in certificates of deposit and maintain cash accounts that are denominated in British pounds, Euros and Australian dollars.
-These foreign denominated certificates of deposit and cash accounts had a balance of \$9.6 million as of April 30, 2008 and \$15.6 million as of April 30, 2007, compared to our total certificates of deposits, long-term investments and cash account balances of \$101.1 million as of April 30, 2008 and \$115.9 million as of April 30, 2007.
+These foreign denominated certificates of deposit and cash accounts had a balance of \$8.5 million as of April 30, 2009 and \$9.6 million as of April 30, 2008, compared to our total cash, cash equivalents, short-term and long-term investment balances of \$81.7 million as of April 30, 2009 and \$101.1 million as of April 30, 2008.
 These foreign currency balances are translated at each month end to our functional currency, the US dollar, and any resulting gain or loss is recognized in our results of operations.

 In addition, a portion of our operations is conducted through our subsidiaries in countries other than the United States, specifically Ocean Power Technologies Ltd. in the United Kingdom, the functional currency of which is the British pound sterling, and Ocean Power Technologies (Australasia) Pty Ltd. in Australia, the functional currency of which is the Australian dollar.
 Both of these subsidiaries have foreign exchange exposure that results from changes in the exchange rate between their functional currency and other foreign currencies in which they conduct business.
-All of our international revenues for the years ended April 30, 2007 and 2008 were recorded in Euros, British pounds or Australian dollars.
+All of our international revenues for the years ended April 30, 2009 and 2008 were recorded in Euros, British pounds sterling or Australian dollars.